 "ATS surveillance system.
-A generic term meaning variously, ADS-B, PSR, SSR or any comparable ground-based system that enables the identification of aircraft.
+A generic term meaning variously, ADS-B, PSR, SSR or any comparable ground-based system that enables the identification of aircraft authorised person for a provision of CASR in which the expression occurs, means a person who is appointed under CASR 201.001 to be an authorised person for these regulations (sic) or a provision of the regulations.

-Note: A comparable ground-based system is one that has been demonstrated, by comparative assessment or other methodology, to have a level of safety and performance equal to or better than monopulse SSR."
+Note: A comparable ground-based system is one that has been demonstrated, by comparative assessment or other methodology, to have a level of safety and performance equal to or better than monopulse SSR.."